 * Security forces hunt 140 people in area on Cairo outskirts

-CAIRO, Sept 19 (Reuters) - Egyptian security forces clashed with gunmen on the outskirts of Cairo on Thursday as the army-backed government moved to reassert control over an Islamist-dominated area where militants staged a bloody attack on a police station last month.
+CAIRO, Sept 19 (Reuters) - Egyptian security forces clashed with gunmen on the outskirts of Cairo on Thursday as the army-backed government moved to reassert control over an Islamist-dominated area where political violence broke out last month.

-A police general was killed in an exchange of fire during the operation in Kerdasa, a town 14 km (9 miles), from Cairo.
+A police general was killed in an exchange of gunfire outside the town of Kerdasa, 14 km (9 miles), from the capital.

-Dozens of police and army vehicles entered the town at daybreak.
-It was the second operation this week to restore control over an area where Islamist sympathies run deep and hostility to the authorities has grown since the army deposed President Mohamed Mursi of the Muslim Brotherhood on July 3.
+Dozens of police and army vehicles entered Kerdasa at daybreak in the second operation this week to restore control over areas where hostility to the authorities has grown since the army deposed President Mohamed Mursi on July 3.

 "The security forces will not retreat until Kerdasa is cleansed of all terrorist and criminal nests," Interior Ministry spokesman Hany Abdel Latif told state media.